bowmanar-gvsu/lorcana-kdd-analysis/README.md

 ## Not Pay-to-Win

-The cheapest competitive archetype (Dogs, $179 median) has the highest Top-8 rate (24.8%) and is overrepresented among tournament winners (1.96× ratio).
+The cheapest competitive archetype (Dogs, $179 median) has the highest Top-8 rate (24.8%) and is overrepresented among tournament winners (1.96× ratio, median placement 18th vs 32nd for the most-played archetype).
 The most expensive archetype (Blurple, $459) wins less often (18.8%).
 Deck cost is negatively correlated with winning (r = −0.092, p = 0.012).
+Spearman rank correlation on exact placement (1st–128th) confirms this across the full range (ρ = +0.132, p < 0.001).
+Tournament winners have a median deck cost of $277 versus $316 overall.

 ## Acknowledgments